 Our business is heavily concentrated in E&S Casualty (80% of premium).
 E&S is the most profitable part of the property/casualty market and is gaining market share.

 Source: A.M.
 Best data and research, SNL

-E&S segment GWP grew by 20% during 2016
+E&S segment GWP grew by 20% during 2016 and 33% in Q1 2017

 Company Overview: Conservative Reserving

 We have an established track record of favorable reserve development